djbriane/clean-shutdown/README.md

 ### `polling_rate`

 This parameter determines how often the trigger is checked for.
 Normally, a small but reasonable value, say a second or 2 is adequate to detect a button press without polling constantly, but if you take the Zero Lipo example again it really does not matter if the monitoring is more relaxed, say if polling is performed every 30 seconds or so.
 There may be other use-cases where smaller or larger values are optimal, so there's a parameter for the occasion if you find yourself in one.
 Units for `polling_rate` are expressed in seconds.

+### `show_indicator`

+If your Pi has a screen attached and you'd prefer a visual indicator that the trigger has initiated a shutdown, enabling this flag will display a battery icon in the upper right corner of the screen once shutdown has commenced.
+Pair this with a non-zero value for `shutdown_delay` so you have time to finish what you were doing on-screen before the system shuts down.
+This is particularly useful for Pi's running RetroPie so you can quickly save your game!

 ## Parasitic Shutdowns